sndrummer/Live-Variable-Analysis/projects/5-live-variable-analysis.md

 * 15 points for 100% mutation coverage on **LiveVariableAnalysis** by **LiveVariableTests**
 * 15 points for documentation of **LiveVariableAnalysis**
 * 15 points for documentation of **LiveVariableTests**
-* 10 points for code style (passing SonarLint and legibility)
+* 10 points for code style ( SonarLint and legibility)passing